Mary Sweeney: 2010–present

-Between 2010 and 2015, she was a Fulbright Film Specialist and traveled for the State Department on Fulbright grants to Jordan, Kazakhstan, Laos, Myanmar and Cuba to mentor filmmakers in those countries.
+Between 2010 and 2015, Sweeney was a Fulbright Film Specialist and traveled for the State Department on Fulbright grants to Jordan, Kazakhstan, Laos, Myanmar and Cuba to mentor filmmakers in those countries.

-Sweeney is vice president and founding member of the Desert X non-profit Board of Directors.
+She is vice president and founding member of the Desert X non-profit's board of directors.
 Desert X is a site-specific art exhibition in the Coachella Valley.

-She is a member in good standing of the Academy of Motion Picture Arts and Sciences, British Academy of Film and Television Arts, Directors Guild of America, and Writers Guild of America, where she is on the WGA Independent Writers Committee.
+She is a member of the Academy of Motion Picture Arts and Sciences, British Academy of Film and Television Arts, Directors Guild of America, and Writers Guild of America, where she is on the WGA Independent Writers Committee.